dmbarbour/glas/docs/GlasProg.md

 Annotations can transparently guide use of content-addressed storage for large data.
 The actual transition to content-addressed storage may be transparently handled by a garbage collector.
 Access to representation details may be available through reflection APIs but should not be primitive or pervasive.

+### Arithmetic

+Although it's feasible to support arithmetic through accelerators, I propose to support simple arithmetic operations as primitives, albeit with arbitrary-sized integers, precise rationals, complex numbers, vectors, and matrices.

+I'm currently omitting built-in support for IEEE floating-point due to its awkward, non-deterministic nature across processors and compilers.
+This may hinder performance in some computations, but can be resolved through other accelerators.

 ## Misc Thoughts

 The initial environment model will be kept simple - a static, hierarchical structure of names.